 What are the Signs and Symptoms of Rhinophyma?

-Rhinophyma leads to chronic inflammation of the facial sweat glands and hair follicles; mainly around the nose and adjoining areas.
+Rhinophyma leads to chronic inflammation of the facial oil glands and hair mainly around the nose and adjoining areas.
 The symptoms get better and worse over time.
-Majority of the individuals have mild signs and symptoms.
+The majority of individuals have mild signs and symptoms.
 In general, the signs and symptoms of Rhinophyma may include the following:

 - Formation of multiple papules and pustules

-- Over a long period of time, it can result in dry and thick skin in the affected region (nose and areas around the nose)
+- Over a long period of time, it can result in hypertrophied sebaceous (oil) glands on and around the nose

 - The nose appears large and bulged; it can be termed as disfigured or ‘out of shape’